 It took me more than a year of watching to I identify one of my first triggers.
 I had been in a flare-up with much worsened fatigue for about 10 days when I wondered, not for the first time, whether something had stimulated the sudden onset of this increase in exhaustion.
 I realized all of a sudden that my flare had indeed started within hours of a phone conversation with a friend who had attended a home birth.
 It had been a pretty stressful labor and somewhat difficult birth and could have gone terribly wrong.
 My friend had had successful pregnancies and deliveries of her own and was also a health care professional but had no training in obstetrics or midwifery.
 All had turned out better than okay.
 I had felt a little stressed by the conversation and then forgotten about it.
 Within 2 hours of this insight making the connection to this trigger, my flare had completely resolved.

 I’ve learned that obstetrical events can be big triggers of my fatigue flares for me.
-In looking back, the moment I assign to the very first moment of my ME/CFS also happened around this trigger.
-I was sitting down for a moment between seeing two women in my clinic with high risk pregnancies when my head suddenly felt so heavy that I had to prop my chin on my hand.
-And then the moment had passed.
 The trigger stems from many of the challenges I saw and experienced when assisting women in childbirth, probably from my prenatal experiences, and also very likely from my multigenerational history described above.
 This is an example of how different traumas can link together and their effects can add up over time.
 It’s also an example of just how sneaky and difficult to identify triggers can be if they go back to very early and multigenerational trauma (5)Wolynn, M. (2016).
 It Didn’t Start With You: How Inherited Family Trauma Shapes Who We Are and How to End the Cycle.
 I’ve caught many other kinds of triggers in similar ways since then and there are fewer of them as a result of the healing I’ve done.
 Even though I recognize some of my triggers and can predict and prepare for some of them, however, others are often elusive and remain outside of my awareness.

 2. Depression and Suicidal Thoughts: Symptoms of Trauma.
 I had feelings of depression throughout most of my childhood, teens and 20s that I never talked about.
 It seemed somehow “normal,” and at the very least, unfixable.
 I regularly had thoughts of suicide and at one point in my 20s I also had a plan in the event that my episodes of depression continued (I have since developed spiritual beliefs, followed by the empowering perspectives described here and long ago decided that shortening my life is not something I will choose).